Einsums/Einsums/docs/sphinx/building/index.rst

     git clone https://github.com/Einsums/Einsums.git
     cd Einsums

-Then you want to do the following:
+Then you will want to do the following:

 1. Create a dedicated development environment (conda environment),
 2. Install all needed dependencies (*build*, and also *test*, and *doc*